Balaje/iceFem/paper.md

 packages like Gridap [@Badia2020], based on Julia. `iceFEM` is a FreeFem package for simulating ice-shelf vibrations, heavily inspired by the `ffddm` module available in FreeFem for implementing the domain decomposition methods.
-Numerical Methods have been proposed to study the vibrations of these ice-shelves, predominantly based on the thickness averaged thin-plate model for the ice-shelf and the depth averaged shallow-water models for the fluid flow in the sub--shelf
+Numerical methods have been proposed to study the vibrations of these ice-shelves, predominantly based on the thickness averaged thin-plate model for the ice-shelf and the depth averaged shallow-water models for the fluid flow in the sub--shelf